FNNDSC/Analysis_ui/README.md

 ### Using Docker

-Use these commands to build the app.
+Use these commands for a production build.

 ```shell
  docker build -t local/analysis_ui .